rahul-xo/rahul-xo/README.md

 <h2 align="left">Hi 👋!
-My name is Rahul bisht and I'm a Mern Stack Developer, from India</h2>
+My name is Rahul and I'm a Mern Stack Developer, from India</h2>

 ###